 LLB.
 Appointed 2019

 Avelina is a Wangkamadla woman from central-west Queensland – the region in which our Pilungah and Ethabuka Reserves are located.
 In 2017 Avelina was called to the Queensland bar.
 She holds a Bachelor of Laws and Graduate Diploma in Legal Practice and has been admitted in the Supreme Court of Queensland since 2009.
-Avelina worked for many years as a Federal Prosecutor for the Commonwealth Director of Public Prosecutions and for the Queensland Office of the Health Ombudsman.
-Avelina is President of the Indigenous Lawyers Association of Queensland, the Queensland Great Artesian Basin Advisory Council and the Councillor Conduct Tribunal.
+Avelina worked for many years as a Federal Prosecutor for the Commonwealth Director of Public Prosecutions and for the Queensland Office o.f the Health Ombudsman.
+Avelina is President of the Indigenous Lawyers Association of Queensland and the Queensland Great Artesian Basin Advisory Council.

 Distinguished Prof Michelle Leishman

 BSc (Hons), PhD, FNRS.
 Appointed 2015

-Michelle is a plant ecologist with over 25 years' research experience focused on invasive plants, vegetation response and adaptation to climate change, restoration ecology, plant conservation and urban greening.
-She leads a research group in the Department of Biological Sciences at Macquarie University and is the Director of Smart Green Cities.
-Michelle is a Trustee of the Royal Botanic Gardens and Domain Trust and Chair of their Scientific and Conservation Committee.
-She is also an elected council member of the Australian Flora Foundation and a member of the International Science Advisory Board of NEW Zealand's bio-Protection Research Centre.
+Michelle is a plant ecologist with over 30 years' research experience focused on invasive plants, vegetation response and adaptation to climate change, restoration ecology, plant conservation and urban greening.
+She leads a research group in the School of Natural Sciences at Macquarie University and is the Director of Smart Green Cities.
+Michelle is a Trustee of the Royal Botanic Gardens and Domain Trust and Chair of the Australian Institute of Botanical Sciences Advisory Council.
+She is also an elected council member of the Australian Flora Foundation and a member of the International Science Advisory Board of New Zealand's Bio-Protection Research Centre.
 Michelle has been awarded the 2022 NSW Premier’s Prize for Excellence in Biological Sciences, the Journal of Ecology's Eminent Ecologist award and the 2020 NSW Royal Society Clarke Medal for distinguished research in botany.